 28-year-old found stabbed to death, BRPD searching for information

-BATON ROUGE - A 28-year-old was found stabbed to death, and Baton Rouge Police are searching for the person responsible.
+BATON ROUGE - A 28-year-old was found stabbed to death, and Baton Rouge Police are searching for more information.

 BRPD said Kyle Coleman was involved in a domestic incident along North Ardenwood Drive around 12:20 a.m., then drove two miles to Mission Drive, where he died.